Trogloduck/public/Cyber notes/System administration/Windows/Active Directory.md

 The ensemble of users in the database is called the **schema**.

-In a scenario where a company has several servers across different locations, AD can be used to replicate the databases on its servers:
+In a scenario where a company has several servers across different locations, the AD database will be replicated on each server:
 - Intra-site replication: automatic replication in one location
 - Inter-site replication: replication across sites